-The mere thought of venturing to an unknown city for the first time can be enough to induce waves of excitable-nausea but many will agree there’s nothing quite like the feeling that comes when you’re about to explore the big, wide world.
+The mere thought of venturing to an unknown city for the first time can be enough to induce waves of excitable-nausea, but many will agree there’s nothing quite like the feeling that comes when you’re about to explore the big, wide world.
 A recent study has confirmed what the more intrepid amongst us have known for a long time – travelling solo is a great way to go.
-There is of course, a lot to be said for having a companion by your side – the craic you’ll have will be a wonderful thing – but jet-setting without a plus one also has its benefits, and can be an empowering and invigorating experience.
-We have a few reasons why for you to ponder before you book your next flight:
+There is, of course, a lot to be said for having a companion by your side – the craic you’ll have will be a wonderful thing – but jet-setting without a plus one also has its benefits, and can be an empowering and invigorating experience.

 The Focus Is All About You

 Sometimes, amidst all the hustle and bustle of the daily grind, you just need to take the time to re-evaluate your life and your place in the world.
 Take novelist and hiker extraordinaire Cheryl Strayed, for example.
 She embarked on an amazing 1,100-mile hike on the Pacific Crest Trail in the United States in 1995 as a journey of self-discovery following her mother’s death, and this had a profound effect on her life (her experience also formed the basis of a best-selling novel and film Wild, starring Reese Witherspoon).
 Having that period of uninterrupted time to focus solely on your own needs and wants can give you a fresh perspective on yourself, and can serve as a gentle reminder that it is okay to look out for number one.